 - no stamp duty is payable on all instruments executed in that year and relating to the trust property or to transactions carried out by the trustee on behalf of the trust.

-For the purposes of the Exchange Control Regulations, 1976, with regard to the trust property and to all transactions carried out by the trustee on behalf of the trust, a trustee of an exempt trust is considered non-resident.
+For the purposes of the Exchange Control Regulations, 1976, with reference to the trust property and all transactions carried out by the trustee on behalf of the trust, a trustee of an exempt trust is considered non-resident.

-The annual tax is calculated at USD0.10 per net ton or fraction thereof.
+The annual tax for shipping is calculated at US$0.10 per net ton or fraction thereof.
 Most other government fees vary depending on the gross tonnage of the vessels, for example:

 There are also other miscellaneous documentary fees and taxes:

-According to the International Merchant Marin Registry of Belize (IMMARBE), the annual tax for a small yacht (less than 24 metres) used for non-commercial purposes is USD300.
-The registration fee is also USD300.
+According to the International Merchant Marine Registry of Belize (IMMARBE), the annual tax for a small yacht (less than 24 metres) used for non-commercial purposes is US$300.
+The registration fee is also US$300.

-From January 1, 2013, a discount structure for new builds and large tonneage vessels was introduced.
+From 1 January 2013, a discount structure for new builds and large tonnage vessels was introduced.
 The discount is up to 50% on registration and annual fees for vessels over 25,000 gross tonnes.